YUCCA Overview Information

 Not enough is known about the safety of taking yucca by mouth long-term or applying it to the skin.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of yucca during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking yucca if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 The appropriate dose of yucca depends on several factors such as the user’s age, health, and several other conditions.
 At this time there is not enough scientific information to determine an appropriate range of doses for yucca.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.